xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

    in the case of chain junctions, `A` and `C` are conditionally independent, given `B`.

+   Before we go on to our third junction, we need to add a word of clarification.
+The conditional independences I have just mentioned are exhibited whenever we look at these junctions in isolation.
+If additional causal paths surround them, these paths need also be taken into account.

+   The miracle of Bayesian networks lies in the fact that the three kinds of junctions we are now describing in isolation are sufficient for reading off all the independencies implied by a Bayesian network, regardless of how complicated.

 3. `A -> B <- C`.

+   This is the most fascinating junction, called a "collider".

+   Felix Elwert and Chris Winship have illustrated this junction using three features of Hollywood actors:
+   `Talent -> Celebrity <- Beauty`.

+   Here we are asserting that both talent and beauty contribute to an actor's success, but beauty and talent are completely unrelated to one another in the general population.

+   We will now see that this collider pattern works in exactly the opposite way from chains or forks when we condition on the variable in the middle.
+   If `A` and `C` are independent to begin with, conditioning on `B` will make them dependent.
+   For example, if we look only at famous actors
+   (in other words, we observe the variable `Celebrity = 1`), we will see a negative correlation between talent and beauty: finding out that a celebrity is unattractive increases our belief that he or she is talented.

 # CHAPTER 4 Confounding and Deconfounding: Or, Slaying the Lurking Variable